darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 Note that the hue used as a reference for the gamut mapping is the hue before any tone mapping, sampled at the input of filmic.
 This means that even the _none_ chrominance preservation mode (applied on individual RGB channels regardless of their ratios) preserves hue in _v6_.
 This mode will only desaturate highlights more than the other modes, and a mechanism is in place to prevent it from resaturating shadows -- this behaviour can be bypassed by increasing the _extreme luminance saturation_ setting.

+_v7 (2023)_ improves over _v6 (2022)_ by replacing the chroma preservation methods with a single slider.
+Chroma preservation methods aim at anchoring saturation and hue across the tone-mapping operation, by preserving RGB ratios compared to a norm.
+The choice of norm is important when it comes to managing how the gamut is used and how the contrast of bright objects (relative to their neighborhood) is rendered by the tone-mapper.
+Several norms have been proposed since filmic _v1 (2018)_, none being objectively better and only one of which (max RGB) has some theoritical justification (allowing display peak primary colors to be reached after the transform).

+The approach in _v7_ is to offer a mix between the _max RGB_ norm and the no-preservation option (where the output hue and saturation are still forced to their input values).
+The proportions of the mix are driven by the _highlights saturation mix_ setting as follows:

+- -50% is strictly equivalent to the _v6_ no-preservation option,
+- +50% is strictly equivalent to the _v6_ _max RGB_ option,
+- 0% is an average of no-preservation and _max RGB_,
+- intermediate values are weighted averages between no-preservation and _max RGB_,
+- values beyond ±50% (up to ±200%) are linear extrapolations.

+Positive values favor saturated highlights and are generally suitable for skies, but need to be handled with care for portraits (producing accurate skin tones), whereas negative values favor bleaching of highlights.

+The _highlights saturation mix_ slider provides fine control over the amount of saturation vs. bleaching expected in the highlights.
+Regardless of this setting, the saturation algorithm will never permit the output saturation to be higher than the input saturation.
+This setting is not designed for creative purposes, but only to drive the complicated trade-off that comes from remapping RGB values from one color space to another, each having different gamuts and dynamic ranges.

 ## caveats

 ### color artifacts

-As filmic v6 is so far the best version to retain saturated colors at constant hue, it gets also much less forgiving to __invalid__ colors like chromatic aberrations and clipped magenta highlights, that are much better hidden (albeit __not solved__) by simple curves applied on individual channels (no chrominance preservation) with no care given to their ratios.
+As filmic versions 6 and 7 are so far the best approach for retaining saturated colors at constant hue, they is also much less forgiving to __invalid__ colors like chromatic aberrations and clipped magenta highlights, which are much better hidden (albeit __not solved__) by simple curves applied on individual channels (no chrominance preservation) with no care given to their ratios.

 It is not the purpose of a tone mapping and gamut mapping operators to reconstruct damaged signals, and these flaws need to be corrected earlier in the pipeline with the specialized modules provided.
 However, there is a mechanism in filmic v6 that ensures that any color brighter than the _white relative exposure_ degrades to pure white, so a quick workaround is to simply set the _white relative exposure_ to a value slightly lower than the exposure of the clipped parts.
 In other words: if it is clipped at the input, let it be clipped at the output.
 Chrominance preservation options that work the best for this purpose are the _luminance_ and _euclidean_ norms, or simply _none_.